-Murwillumbah TAFE Campus has a friendly, community feel where students socialise during their study breaks in the “Park” courtyard outside the canteen.
+TAFE NSW Murwillumbah has a friendly, community feel where students socialise during their study breaks in the “Park” courtyard outside the canteen.
 The gardens also provide a space for sustainability students to grow their own food while gaining a greater understanding of their environmental footprint.

 The creative industries section provides students with modern equipment that allows them to experience different mediums such as printing, sculpture, painting and drawing.
 Students host an art show in the TAFE gallery each year, to exhibit their works to the local community and industry professionals.

-Murwillumbah TAFE Campus, in the Bundjalung Aboriginal nation, lies at the heart of the town which serves as the business centre of the Tweed Shire.
+TAFE NSW Murwillumbah, in the Bundjalung Aboriginal nation, lies at the heart of the town which serves as the business centre of the Tweed Shire.
 Sitting below the majestic Mount Warning, Murwillumbah is close to beautiful beaches and national parks, and holds regular markets and festivals.

-If you’re looking to enter the workforce armed with invaluable experience and practical skills, check out the courses available at our Murwillumbah TAFE Campus.
+If you’re looking to enter the workforce armed with invaluable experience and practical skills, check out the courses available at TAFE NSW Murwillumbah.

 currently enrolled students

 qualified staff providing quality education

 years industry experience to teach at TAFE NSW

 Take the next step with TAFE NSW Murwillumbah